rancher/docs/content/rancher/v2.x/en/backups/backups/single-node-backups/_index.md

   - /rancher/v2.x/en/installation/backups-and-restoration/single-node-backup-and-restoration/
 ---

 After completing your single node installation of Rancher, we recommend creating backups of it on a regular basis.
-Use these backups as a restoration point in a disaster scenario.
+Having a recent backup will let you recover quickly from an unexpected disaster.

 ## Before You Start

-During creation of your backup, you'll enter a series of commands, filling placeholders with data from your environment.
+During the creation of your backup, you'll enter a series of commands, replacing placeholders with data from your environment.
 These placeholders are denoted with angled brackets and all capital letters (`<EXAMPLE>`).
 Here's an example of a command with a placeholder:

 ```
 docker run  --volumes-from rancher-data-<DATE> -v $PWD:/backup alpine tar zcvf /backup/rancher-data-backup-<RANCHER_VERSION>-<DATE>.tar.gz /var/lib/rancher